Supporting Members During Financial Crisis and Difficulty

 United Power understands the COVID-19 pandemic has economically impacted many of its members.
-To support members during this time, the cooperative’s Board of Directors approved a special allocation of $250,000 in unclaimed capital credits to be used to help offset electric bills for residential and small business members impacted by the COVID-19 pandemic – particularly those who have been affected by illness, job losses or business closure.
-The Co-op Cares Fund will be available for assistance through the end of 2020, or when the fund is depleted.
+To support members during this time, the cooperative’s Board of Directors approved a special allocation of unclaimed capital credits to be used to help offset electric bills for residential and small business members impacted by the COVID-19 pandemic – particularly those who have been affected by illness, job losses or business closure.
+Two rounds of Co-op Cares assistance are available.
+The board has authorized $300,000 in 2020 and an additional $250,000 in assistance in 2021.
+Co-op Cares assistance will be available through 2021, or when funds are depleted.
 Learn more.

 To apply for the Co-op Cares Fund, login to your online account and complete an application.

 The application can be found under Contact Us > Report an Issue/Inquiry > Submit Other Issue > Inquiry Type: Application – Coop Cares Fund.

 Temporary Payment Arrangement: United Power understands that circumstances sometimes prevent you from paying your bill in full.
 In the event you cannot make your payment, we’ll work with you to arrange a temporary payment schedule.
 Payment arrangements are made on an individual basis.

 Budget Billing: Another option that allows members to have more consistent payment amounts is Budget Billing.
 Budget Billing is a 12-month plan consisting of 11 equal payments and a 12th, or final settlement payment, which is adjusted up or down depending on your actual usage.
 You are only billed for the electricity you use.
 Your Budget Billing monthly payment is estimated based on your past electric usage, so you must have at least six months of usage history with United Power before you are eligible for this program.